Do you want to celebrate Pentecost with your children? It doesn’t have to be complicated! Here are some simple ideas for making Pentecost special!

 Interactive and theatrical prayer times are great for small children.

-Get a children’s bible (geared to their age) and read the Pentecost story (Acts 2:1-11) and look at and discuss the pictures.
+Get a children’s bible (geared to their age) (my 6-year-old likes this one) and read the Pentecost story (Acts 2:1-11) and look at and discuss the pictures.

 Then, as a family, act out the Pentecost story.
 Grab the balloons (or crepe paper or hand-prints) and use them as tongues of fire as you re-read the account of Pentecost.